-We are honored and excited to welcome the following guest speakers to our Brave New Leaders (BNL) Virtual Summer Academy.
-Our guest speakers from around the world will be sharing their personal stories and speaking on topics of expertise that we will be exploring in the BNL program.
+We are honored and excited to welcome the following guest speakers to our Brave New Academy.
+Our guest speakers from around the world will be sharing their personal stories and speaking on topics of expertise that we will be exploring in Brave New Academies this fall.

 DR. ROBERT GORE